Updated September 28, 2020

 - Property Type: The property being financed must also be a primary residence as opposed to an investment property, and the home must pass HUD-approved inspections.
-The property must meet FHA standards.
-You won’t be able to buy a unit that’s currently out of commission if you’re looking to finance with an FHA loan.
+The property must also meet FHA standards.

 The Impact of Prolonged PMI Insurance

-Since mortgage insurance is built into your FHA loan, you won’t have to worry about carrying PMI, or Private Mortgage Insurance.
+You must pay for both annual and upfront mortgage insurance, no matter your down payment, to meet the terms for an FHA loan.
 If you pursue a conventional loan and are unable to make a down payment of at least 20%, PMI will be required to protect the lender in case of homeowner default.
 It’s essential to remember that this type of insurance does not protect you in the event that you fall behind on mortgage payments and you could still face foreclosure.

-A .1% change in your interest rate may not seem like much, but when applied to a large loan amount, it could accumulate quickly.
+A 0.1% change in your interest rate may not seem like much, but when applied to a large loan amount, it could accumulate quickly.
 For example, if you have a 30-year mortgage of $100,000 with an interest rate of 3.92, and one-tenth of a percent increase or decrease can add up over time.
-With an interest rate of 3.92, your monthly payment could be $473, but if that goes up to 4.02, your monthly bill would increase to $479 per month.
+With an interest rate of 3.92%, your monthly payment could be $473, but if the interest rate goes up to 4.02, your monthly bill would increase to $479 per month.
 Over the lifetime of your mortgage, this small change could add up to an increase of $2,160.
 This demonstrates the importance of monitoring interest rate fluctuations and searching for the best rate possible before settling with one lender.